fluree/example-s3-ledger/README.md

 After adding a new ledger, you should immediately begin to see your S3 bucket populated with the persistent files necessary for Fluree to maintain its ledger data and RAFT state.

+### Troubleshooting

+Note that Fluree should be allowed to gracefully shutdown whenever possible in order to preserve its most recent RAFT state snapshot.
+As such, you should allow your docker container to gracefully shutdown rather than immediately killing the process.

+When running from the command line, this means using `docker-compose stop` or `docker stop CONTAINER_ID` rather than, for example, killing the thread if the container is running in the foreground of your terminal.

 ## License

 This project is licensed under the terms of the MIT license.